jmau111-org/wireless_security/README.md

 The **data is encrypted**, so decoding packets is not possible, theoretically.
 At least, it would be insanely challenging, like cracking the most robust cryptographic algorithms.

-Don't get me wrong.
-Vulnerabilities can happen at higher level, for example, [this one in 2020](https://thehackernews.com/2020/02/lte-network-4g-vulnerability.html), but it remains pretty rare.
+Vulnerabilities may happen at a higher level, for example, [this one in 2020](https://thehackernews.com/2020/02/lte-network-4g-vulnerability.html), but it remains pretty rare.

-There are other angles of attack we won't see here, as these techniques require pretty advanced knowledge that are not in the scope of this introduction guide.
+There are other angles of attack we won't see here, as these techniques require way more advanced knowledge, which is not in the scope of this introduction guide.

-## What about IMSI-catchers?

-An [IMSI-catcher](https://en.wikipedia.org/wiki/IMSI-catcher) is a special device used by authorities to intercept mobile phone traffic and exfiltrate other data.
-You cannot buy such product as an individual, at least, legally.

-It can act as a fake cell tower to catch nearby phones.
-These attacks also exploit bugs in 4G modems and will likely require other vulnerabilities as prerequisites, for example, in the firmware.
-However, it's hardly documented, and if it's used againt you, reading this guide is not your top priority.

 ## Best resources for beginners and intermediates